Oklahoma football 2026 recruiting class tracker

 Brent Venables' future with the Oklahoma Sooners isn't certain, but it's still taking shape.

-The Sooners' 2026 recruiting class has recently exploded after being stagnant for months.
-And with official visit season in full swing, the group should continue to grow.
+The Sooners' 2026 recruiting class has recently exploded after being stagnant for months, and with official visit season winding down, the group should continue to grow.

 Every player committed to Sooners from 2026 class